Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 In folk medicine

-The Brazil nut has been used in traditional medicine since ancient times.
-His beneficial features and the presence of selenium in the composition make it possible to use this fruit to treat many ailments.
+Brazil nut has been used in traditional medicine since ancient times.
+His beneficial properties and the presence of selenium in the composition make it possible to use this fruit to treat many ailments.

-In Latin America, the peel of the walnut is used for healing. skin diseases(bruises, wounds, cuts), etc. In our circles, this fruit became known not so long ago, so about the methods of its use in medicinal purposes, not everyone knows.
+In Latin American countries, the nut peel is used for healing. skin diseases(bruises, wounds, cuts), etc. In our circles, this fruit became known not so long ago, so about the methods of its use in medicinal purposes, not everyone knows.

-In our homeland, where it is not possible to purchase useful leaves and bark of this plant, it is customary to use the fruits and oil of Brazil nuts for medicinal purposes.
+In our homeland, where there is no opportunity to purchase useful leaves and bark of this plant, it is customary to use the fruits and oil of Brazil nuts for medicinal purposes.

 For iodine deficiency This tincture is useful: take 4 teaspoons of Brazilian fruit powder, pour 0.5 liters of boiling water over them.
-Let it brew for 30-40 minutes, then filter.
-We take the infusion twice a day, 50-70 ml after the main meals.
+Let it brew for 30-40 minutes, then strain.
+We take the infusion twice a day, 50-70 ml after main meals.
 The course is three weeks.

 To improve reproductive function It is recommended to take a glass container and pour 200 grams of chopped Brazil nuts into it.
 Then pour natural honey into a jar and put it in the refrigerator.
 Use this remedy You need one spoon daily at any time of the day.